 Phaedra Hotel

-An affordable hotel in Athens that offers great value for money, Phaedra Hotel is located in the Plaka District.
+An affordable hotel in Athens that offers great value for money, Phaedra is located in the Plaka District.
 The rooms are on the small side (and some have external private bathrooms), but the highlight of the property is the rooftop Acropolis view.
-Check the affordable rates!

 Athens Hub Hostel

-Situated in the Psyri District, the Athens Hub Hostel is modern and hip.
+Situated in the Psyri District, the Athens Hub is modern and hip.
 They offer both mixed- and same-gender dorm beds at affordable prices and gets high marks for cleanliness.
-Book it!

 What To Pack for Greece

 Our final travel tips for Athens are all about what to pack in your suitcase or backpack.
-So, grab your FREE Packing Checklist and let’s get started!
+So, grab our FREE Packing Checklist and let’s get you to Greece!

 Durable Shoes